microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/01-discovery.md

 ## Hints

 * For Oracle you can use either GUI/CLI database tools or ora2pg to get the information requested.
+There is already an ora2pg container deployed in your environment that you can use.

 ## References